Travel Diseases 2025

 Yellow Fever: Yellow fever is an acute viral hemorrhagic disease transmitted by infected mosquitoes.
 A small proportion of patients who contract the virus develop severe symptoms, and approximately half die within 7 to 10 days.
 Yellow fever vaccines (YF-Vax® and Stamaril®) are available worldwide.

-Zika: Zika virus outbreaks in India are expected to continue in 2025.
-However, as of April 2025, no approved Zika vaccines are available.
+Zika: Zika virus outbreaks in Brazil, India, and Puretro Rico are expected to continue in 2025.
+However, as of July 2025, no approved Zika vaccines are available.

 Travel Vaccine Appointments